DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Introduction

-The dataset we present is intended as a rich, comprehensive and high-quality test collection, along with training data to fine-tune models.
+DISAPERE is intended as a comprehensive and high-quality test collection, along with training data to fine-tune models.
 Our annotations are carried out by graduate students in computer science who have undergone training and calibration, amounting to over 850 person-hours of annotation work.
-Much of the test data is double-annotated, and we report IAA on all aspects of the annotation.
-This dataset is the first in this domain to characterize the function of \textit{every} sentence in a review and a rebuttal, allowing our analysis to extend beyond the purview of conventional argument types.
+Much of the test data is double-annotated, and we report inter-annotator agreement on all aspects of the annotation.
+We describe the performance of state of the art models on the tasks of predicting labels and contexts, showing that interesting ambiguities in the data provide the NLP community with research challenges.
+We also show an example that demonstrates how decision makers could use models like these to understand trends and inform policies for future conferences \pcref{sec:applications}.

-We believe that this dataset can support varied research questions in the area of peer review, while also enabling the construction of practical tools for peer reviewers and decision makers.
-We present one example in which information from our annotations can directly benefit area chairs of a conference.
-Introducing the concept of \textit{agreeability}, we show that measuring the extent to which authors agree with the premises of reviewers' criticisms can be used to locate problematic forums that require area chairs' intervention.

-The contributions of this paper are as follows: (1) a new labeled training dataset of 506 review-rebuttal pairs over 20,394 sentences of ICLR peer review discussion text in English (2) a taxonomy of discourse labels synthesizing prior work on discourse in the peer review domain and extending it to add useful sub-categories.
-(3) a summary of the performance of baseline models on this dataset, elucidating error categories that may be addressed by future work and (4) analyses illustrative of trends that could be studied with this data.
-(5) extensive annotation guidelines along with annotation software to support future labeling efforts in this area.
+The contributions of this paper are as follows: (1) a new labeled training dataset of 506 review-rebuttal pairs (over 20k sentences) of peer review discussion text in English, where review sentences are annotated with four properties, and rebuttal sentences are annotated with context and labels from a novel scheme to describe discourse structure; (2) a taxonomy of discourse labels synthesizing prior work on discourse in peer review and extending it to add useful subcategories; (3) a summary of the performance of baseline models on the dataset \pcref{sec:baselines}; (4) examples of analyses on the dataset that could benefit peer review decision makers \pcref{sec:analysis,sec:applications}, and (5) extensive annotation guidelines and software to support future labeling efforts.